Close Menu

 The SSA is increasing the number of continuing disability reviews it performs under the guise that it will save the government money.
 A continuing disability review (CDR) means that the SSA reviews your case.
 They review it to see if medical improvement has occurred.
 If it has, they will find that you no longer have a disability and your benefits will cease.
 If they decide to cease your benefits, you will receive a letter in the mail stating when your benefits will end.

-The SSA’s new policy of conducting more CDR’s was started by Congress.
+The SSA’s new policy of performing more CDR’s began with Congress.
 Their recent attempts to take away or cease your benefits are similar to those in the 1980’s.

 The last time the SSA terminated SSD benefits was during the Reagan Administration.
 Between March 1981 and 1984, the SSA ceased the benefits of almost 500,000 Americans.
 This included thousands of people with mental illness.
-Learn more questions about the solvency of the Social Security disability trust fund program.
+Review issues about the solvency of the Social Security disability trust fund program.

 Twenty-nine states refused to follow the SSA’s instructions for termination of benefits.
 At the time, federal courts were clogged with appeals.
 According to an article in the NOSSCR Social Security Forum, 200 federal courts threatened the government with contempt of court for refusing to pay benefits when ordered.
 The Reagan Administration told Congress they saved $2.4 billion from 1981 to 1985.
 However, the 1980 conference report estimated savings from 1982 to 1985 of $218 million, with a net loss at the beginning due to increased administrative resources.
 As you can see, the SSA can take away benefits.